agda/agda/doc/user-manual/language/reflection.lagda.rst

     withReduceDefs : ∀ {a} {A : Set a} → (Σ Bool λ _ → List Name) → TC A → TC A
     askReduceDefs  : TC (Σ Bool λ _ → List Name)

+    -- Parse and type check the given string against the given type, returning -- the resulting term (when successful).
+    checkFromStringTC : String → Type → TC Term

     -- Prints the third argument to the debug buffer in Emacs -- if the verbosity level (set by the -v flag to Agda) -- is higher than the second argument.
 Note that Level 0 and 1 are printed